Young People at Imperial, have your say

-For several years, we have been working to make more space and time for young people with health needs coming to us for care
+For several years, we have been working to make more space and time for young people coming to Imperial College Healthcare NHS Trust for care.

 Who are we?

-We are a group of doctors, nurses, therapists, secretaries, managers, pharmacists, coordinators, researchers and most importantly young people who are patients at our hospitals.
+We are a group of doctors, nurses, therapists, secretaries, managers, pharmacists, coordinators, researchers and most importantly young people (including current and past patients at our hospitals).

 Where are we up to?

 With the COVID Pandemic, the need to support young people better has grown even more.
-This is why we have put together this page, we will work hard with you to shape this into something that gets better and better.
+That's why we have put together this page, we will work hard with you to shape this into something that gets better and better.

 To start with, have a look at some of these links: